jcheron/phalcon-jquery/README.md

 # phalcon-jquery
-JQuery and UI library for Phalcon MVC framework :JQuery UI, Twitter Bootstrap
+JQuery and UI library (JQuery UI, Twitter Bootstrap) for Phalcon MVC framework

 ##What's Phalcon-jquery ?
 phalcon-jquery is a PHP library for the Phalcon framework : Phalcon PHP wrapper for JQuery and UI components.